 There are two ways to do the WordPress from Synology setup.
 Both methods start in Package Center.

 - In Package Center, list All Packages and search for the WordPress package.
 Click Install.
 Package Center will install all dependencies in the right order.
 This is the easiest way.

-- Manually install the dependencies in the right order, as I explain below, and evaluate each before going to the next.
+- Manually install the dependencies in the right order, as I will explain below, and evaluate each package before going to the next.
 This makes you more aware of the components involved and what they do.